andngu/pathfinder-visualizer/README.md

 ## How to Use:

-    Clone or download the repository to your local machine.
+1. Clone or download the repository to your local machine.
-    Install all the necessary dependencies using npm install.
+2. Install all the necessary dependencies using `npm install`.
-    Run the application using npm start and visit http://localhost:8080 in your browser.
+3. Run the application using `npm start` and visit `http://localhost:8080` in your browser.
-    Click on any cell in the grid to create a wall, or click and drag to create multiple walls.
+4. Click on any cell in the grid to create a wall, or click and drag to create multiple walls.
-    Select a pathfinding algorithm from the button group to start the algorithm.
+5. Select a pathfinding algorithm from the button group to start the algorithm.

 ## Algorithms: